yWorks/yfiles-for-html-demos/demos/tutorial-graph-builder/08-configure-labels/README.md

 ### Label size

-Using the same approach, the label size can be configured either using [size bindings](https://docs.yworks.com/yfileshtml/#/api/LabelCreator#preferredSizeBindings) or using a [size provider](https://docs.yworks.com/yfileshtml/#/api/LabelCreator#preferredSizeProvider).
+Using the same approach, the label size can be configured either using [preferredSizeBindings](https://docs.yworks.com/yfileshtml/api/LabelCreator#preferredSizeBindings) or using a [preferredSizeProvider](https://docs.yworks.com/yfileshtml/api/LabelCreator#preferredSizeProvider).
 The following code shows how to set a different size to the labels of type `Trust`.

 ```
 // set a new size for the labels with type 'Trust'